 In your role, managing poor employee performance can be one of the most challenging tasks you face.
 If some of your team aren’t performing at their best, it can bring down morale but also affect the goals of your organisation.
-However, communicating constructively can help you come to fair and helpful solutions.

 To avoid letting it bubble away in the background and prevent situations from getting out of hand, here are some strategies to try out to manage poor performance at work.

 - Focus on Your Tone, Body Language and Emotions

 As soon as you notice an employee is performing poorly, take action rather than waiting too long to raise concerns.
 Speaking up and delivering potentially tough feedback can help you solve their issues earlier.
 It also means an employee might have a false impression of how they’re doing and this conversation could come as a shock.

 Voice concerns early so you can work together to fix any problems.